-- Have the ability to realize a concept into a finished work of art. - Comprehend a basic understanding of significant art movements/achievements and artists in a global context.
+- Have well developed problem-solving, expressive and perceptual skills. - Understand various artistic ideologies and styles. - Demonstrate competence in a variety of media. - Have the ability to realize a concept into a finished work of art. - Comprehend a basic understanding of significant art movements/achievements and artists in a global context.